-The assembly: Sofas arrive fully assembled, and with $200 white-glove service, Bench Made drivers will deliver the sofa to the room of your choice, unwrap the piece, and carry off the packaging.
+The assembly: Sofas arrive fully assembled, and shipping is free.
+For another $295 you get white-glove service: Bench Made drivers will deliver the sofa to the room of your choice, unwrap the piece, and carry off the packaging.

 The fine print: Returns are accepted within 100 days of purchase, minus a 10 percent return-shipping fee, but within the first 14 days, you can get a full refund, including shipping.